zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/tfm_test_suites_addition.rst

 Introduction of TF-M regression tests
 *************************************

-TF-M regression tests test whether changes to TF-M features work as expected.
+TF-M regression tests test whether changes to TF-M code work as expected.
-This documentation focus on three parts in TF-M regression tests:
+This documentation focuses on three parts in TF-M regression tests:

 1. ``test suite``: A series of tests of a certain function.
 2. ``test case``: A specific test instance in test suites.